Blue Raven Solar

 The City of Chicago offers a Solar Express Permit program that streamlines the permitting process for residential solar installations.
 To secure a permit, residents must submit an application through the city’s online permit portal, providing detailed plans of the solar installation.

-Residents can apply on the city’s online permit portal, and most small installations (homes) qualify for the Easy Permit Process, which does not require full plan review and can be issued quickly.
+Residents can apply on the city’s online permit portal, and most small installations (homes) qualify for the Easy Permit Process, which does not require a full plan review and can be issued quickly.
 Fee waivers are available for qualifying projects.

 According to the Illinois Homeowners' Energy Policy Statement Act, homeowners associations can not prevent you from adding solar to your home.